samuel8876170/Chinese-Chess-Xiangqi/README.md

 # Chinese-Chess-Xiangqi

-It is a chinese chess game which is similar with the typical chess most people played.
-  -This code is simple and not perfectly optimized / even some missing rules
+It is a chinese chess game which is similar with the typical chess most people played.\n -This code is simple and not perfectly optimized / even some missing rules
       (If you have any more efficient way/ideas, tell me!
 I really want to know) -no any online functions (local game)